cego/gitte/docs/config.md

 ### Actions

 An action on a project must specify the group property.
 The group property is a mapping from a group name, to a command.
+If you want an action for a project to run on any group, you can use the wildcard `*`.

 Besides a group property, actions can contain a priority or a needs dependency.
 A higher priority (lower nummber) will always be executed before a lower priority.
 Like wise, if a needs b, then b will always be exucted before a.